 This is a little bit of a shot in the dark since how do you know what he is allergic to unelss you the test or do the elimination?

 That said, I recommend California Natural or other limited ingredient food.
+[Ed Note: California Natural is no longer available, so please research other limited ingredient foods to feed instead.
+Canidae Limited Ingredient is similar to the old California Natural.]
 Most dogs with food allergies need limited ingredient.

 Stay Away from Certain Foods